otype/shell/README.md

 Repeat this for any other configuration and restart your terminal session.

-_Note: Make sure to check each configuration for sanity and correct paths!_
+_Note: Make sure to check each configuration for sanity and correct paths!._